EaterOA/light-cycle/README.md

 ## Miscellaneous Controls:

-* P / Spacebar - pauses/unpauses the game.
+* Esc - pauses/unpauses the game.
 No movement or camera control is allowed while the game is paused and the screen darkens to indicate this.
-* R - restarts the game
+* Enter - Starts/restarts the game

-The game starts off paused, which can be unpaused using P / Spacebar.

 ## Details: